folio-org/docs/content/en/docs/Metadata/Data import/_index.md

 ### Viewing all logs

+Logs are never deleted unless a user with appropriate permission selects a log for deletion.
+Users need the permission **Can delete import logs** in order to delete log entries.

-Logs are never deleted.
-The most recent logs are displayed in the Logs list in the Logs pane when you first select the Data Import app.
+The most recent logs for imports other than single record imports are displayed in the Logs list in the Logs pane when you first select the Data Import app.
 To view all logs, in the **Logs** pane, click **Actions** then select **View all**.

 #### Searching and filtering logs